sanskrit/raw_etexts_english/blogs/manasataramgini/2007-01-27_raised-by-bala-and-dattatreya-ii.md

 +++
-title = "Raised by bAlA andxa0dattAtreya-II"
+title = "Raised by bAlA and dattAtreya-II"

 +++
 A great nAtha yogi who worshiped dattAtreya was eating curds and saw a